paulixta-oss/svelte-checklist/README.md

 </style>
 ```

-#### Custom Header
+#### Custom Wrapper

-It is possible to add a custom Header component, and make full use of the checklist store.
+It is possible to add a custom Wrapper component, and make full use of the checklist store.
 See API for documentation.

 Check this example on [REPL](https://svelte.dev/repl/0deec06959224a08b418efd2f7778478)